Maia-Everett/lintian.eu/_posts/2024-09-14-warcraft-retrospective-35.md

 ![A New Power in Lordaeron](/assets/wr/20240914205359_1.jpg)
 {% endfigure %}

 This new Sylvanas is... scary.
 Her will is now indisputably her own, but it's clear that *something* changed in her compared to the Sylvanas we saw in Quel'Thalas, even if we know basically nothing about her past life.
 Was she always an amoral manipulator?
 Is it the consequence of the mental trauma suffered when Arthas raised her as a banshee?
-Is undeath itself just inherently corruptive, twisting even noble souls into mockeries of themselves.
+Is undeath itself just inherently corruptive, twisting even noble souls into mockeries of themselves?

 I really hope that when the time comes, the story will pick one answer and stick with it.